Scrap Value of an Asset – Meaning

-The formula to calculate residual or scrap value of an asset is
+Formula to calculate the residual value of an asset is;

 Cost of Asset = Purchase Price + Freight + Installation

-Example 1 – Scrap Value of an Asset with Straight Line Method
+Example 1 – Residual Value with the Straight Line Method

 Unreal Corp.
 Ltd purchases machinery worth 50,000 and estimates that its useful life will be 9 years and rate of depreciation (SLM) 10% p.a.
 So, the given details & calculation is as follows: